 View your grading progress.
 In each column header, the number of graded submissions appears, along with the number of grades you've posted.
 When you've graded and posted all the submissions, Complete appears with a green check mark.

-The grade pill color for each item's grade is based on the grading schema you chose.
-For example, the colors map to the default grading schema in this way:
+The colors map to the default grading schema in this way: